Sonoma County places and faces show up in Netflix series ‘13 Reasons Why’

-Local scenery provides a wholesome contrast to the somber and often provocative tone of the series, a stark difference that adds to the show’s visual and emotional impact.
+Local scenery provides a wholesome contrast to the often provocative tone of the series, a stark difference that adds to the show’s visual and emotional impact.

 “We were looking for an idyllic town that felt like it could be anywhere in America, and also didn’t look familiar, like you’ve seen it on television before.”
 Gorman said.
 “We thought there was something very inspiring and magical about the lush greenery and history of Sonoma County, and it gave the show a more elegant look than what audiences expect to see in a show about teenagers.”

 Concerns raised by mental health professionals and a parental watchdog group over the show’s depiction of suicide, rape and sexual abuse prompted the inclusion of warning advisories for the second season.
-But the series also has prompted others to speak up in its defense, to say it offers a way of dealing with issues that real teenagers face.
+But the series also has prompted others to speak up in its defense.

 “These things really happen, not just on TV.
 Is it pretty?
 No. Is it hard to watch?
 Absolutely,” said one of the show’s local fans, Santa Rosa contractor Jessica Hampton, 47.
 “I think anything that can open a dialog with children and parents or peers about these things is critically important.”

 For Hampton, one of the pleasures of watching the series is spotting glimpses.